-1. Have attempted to contact the applicant at least twice;

-- 2. Document each attempted contact in an applicant contact log, including the date of the contact, the medium used, and the outcome of the contact; - 3.
-Maintain a copy of the applicant contact log; and - 4.
+- 1. Have attempted to contact the applicant at least twice and verified that Admissions Services staff also cannot reach the applicant; - 2.
+Have attempted, in the case of an expedited applicant, to contact the applicant at least twice, attempted to contact at least twice any applicable case managers or community agency partners, and verified that Admissions Services staff also cannot reach the expedited applicant; - 3.
+Document each attempted contact in an applicant contact log, including the date of the contact, the medium used, and the outcome of the contact; - 4.
+Maintain a copy of the applicant contact log; and - 5.
 Provide the log information to the center Records Department to include in the center File Review Tracking Log.